Time off for Voting

-- Electors should have three consecutive, non-work hours to vote between 9:00 am and 8:00 pm on Election Day.
+- Electors should have three consecutive, non-work hours to vote during one of the days of advance voting or on Election Day.

 - When the extra hours are provided by the employer, the time given must be paid, and no penalty should be imposed on the employee for taking time off.

 - The extra time off is for voting only.